 Stephens first returned to the journalism school in August 2011 as a Knight fellow at the Missourian and served in that role for two years.
 Stephens joined the Missourian and School’s faculty full time in 2015.
 In her role as a Missourian news editor, she led a redesign of the Missourian website and managed the print design desk.
-She was named director of community outreach in May 2018 and began her role as digital director in August 2020.
+She was named director of community outreach in May 2018 and digital director in August 2020.
 She took on the executive editor role in January 2021.

 Previously, she worked as an assistant editor at SNL Financial in Charlottesville, Va., and as copy desk chief at the Columbus Ledger-Enquirer in Columbus, Ga.